Homogenization of L\'evy-type operators: operator estimates with correctors: Introduction

 Periodic homogenization problem for the operator $\A_\eps$ was considered in the paper \cite{KaPiaZhi19} where it was shown that the resolvent $(\A_\eps + I)^{-1}$ converges, as $\eps\to0$, strongly in $L_2(\mathbb R^d)$ to the resolvent $(\A^0 + I)^{-1}$ of the effective operator.
 The effective operator $\A^0$ has the same structure as $\mathbb{A}_\eps$, but with constant coefficient

 This operator coincides, up to a constant factor, with the fractional power of Laplacian: $\A^0 = \mu^0 c_0(d,\alpha) (-\Delta)^{\alpha/2}$, $\Dom \A^0 = H^{\alpha}(\R^d)$.

-In a different framework homogenization results for non-symmetric L\'evy-type operators with periodic coefficients that correspond to stable-like Markov processes were obtained in the work \cite{CCKZ21_2}.
-The paper \cite{CCKZ21} focuses on estimating the convergence rate for these operators in the strong topology.
+In a different framework homogenization results for non-symmetric L\'evy-type operators with periodic coefficients that correspond to stable-like Markov processes were obtained in the work \cite{CCKZ21_2}; for $\alpha>1$ the convergence result holds in moving coordinates.
+The paper \cite{CCKZ21} focuses on estimating the convergence rate for symmetric L\'evy-type operators in the strong topology.
 The approach used in \cite{CCKZ21} relies on probabilistic arguments.

 In our previous work \cite{JPSS24} it was shown that the resolvent $(\A_\eps + I)^{-1}$ converges to the resolvent of the effective operator in the operator norm in $L_2(\mathbb R^d)$.
 Moreover, the rate of convergence can be estimates as follows: